AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 _SWAT Van_

 - The game starts off with a car chase to setup the scene of the level of the player trying to escape, and the player needs to kill the van before a certain checkpoint in order to defeat it
-- The swat van is slightly faster than the car to make it more difficult and to ensure that the car needs to kill the van before it catches up to the van
+- The swat van is [slightly faster than the car](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/7fcffe53c371a297c7e065398e32587d0a8674d3/shattered-dimensions/scripts/car/vehicles/swat_van.gd#L48-L49) to make it more difficult and to ensure that the car needs to kill the van before it catches up to the van
 - The van has a simple health bar above it to assist the player
 - If the swat van catches up to the car (aka crashes into the creator) and the player gets caught, a small cutscene is triggered showing the player getting arrested
-- The crash / catch up is detected using Area2D nodes using the area_entered signal
+- The crash / catch up is [detected using Area2D nodes](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/7fcffe53c371a297c7e065398e32587d0a8674d3/shattered-dimensions/scripts/car/detection_boxes/crash_box.gd#L6-L15) using the area_entered signal

 _Spikes_

 - Throughout the course, there are spike traps the slowly move up and down and then dissappear into the floor/ceiling.
 There is a small time interval given where the spikes go down and it is safe for the car to drive through
 - If the car drives over the spikes / touches the spikes, the player loses a life and respawns
 - To achieve precision, I used a collision polygon 2d to get the exact shape of the spikes were
 - The slow movement and scattered animation of one moving after another was achieved by giving 2 spikes a faster animation and 2 spikes slower.
-Then I used a script to play the animation of each spike one after another

 _Cages_

 - The cages are implemented using a simple sprite and collision shape, and they prevent the car from going forwards
 - The cages can be removed only by blowing it up using a missile, which requires a minimum kill
 - The cage has an area2d node which detects a missile entering.
-Upon getting hit by a missile, an explosion animation is played and the cage is removed
+Upon getting [hit by a missile, an explosion animation is played and the cage is removed](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/7fcffe53c371a297c7e065398e32587d0a8674d3/shattered-dimensions/scripts/car/game_elements/cage.gd#L13-L37)

 ### Other (Boost ups, health bar, lives, extra scene, Collecting Key)

 _Boost Ups_

-- There are two boost ups in the game, health and fuel
+- There are [two boost ups](https://github.com/AnunayAkhaury/ShatteredDimensions/blob/7fcffe53c371a297c7e065398e32587d0a8674d3/shattered-dimensions/scripts/car/detection_boxes/player_detection_box.gd#L22-L31) in the game, health and fuel
 - A health power up, which increases the health bar by 25
 - A fuel power up, which speeds up the car for some fixed amount of time regardless of whether the car is going faster than the max_speed or not